ocsf/ocsf-docs/Understanding OCSF.md

 Categories are similar to Tactics, which have unique IDs.
 Event Classes are similar to Techniques, which have unique IDs.
 Profiles are similar to Matrices[^4], which have unique names.
 Type IDs are similar to Procedures which have unique IDs.
 Profiles can filter the Event Classes and Categories similar to how Matrices filter Techniques and Tactics.

 Differences from MITRE ATT&CK are that in OCSF, Event Classes are in only one Category, while MITRE ATT&CK Techniques can be part of multiple Tactics.
 Similarly MITRE ATT&CK Procedures can be used in multiple Techniques.
-MITRE ATT&CK^TM^ has Sub-techniques while OCSF does not have Sub-Event Classes.[^5]
+MITRE ATT&CK<sup>TM</sup> has Sub-techniques while OCSF does not have Sub-Event Classes.[^5]

-OCSF is open and extensible by vendors, and end customers while the content within MITRE ATT&CK^TM^ is released by MITRE.
+OCSF is open and extensible by vendors, and end customers while the content within MITRE ATT&CK<sup>TM</sup> is released by MITRE.

 ## Attributes